MediaComem/comem-webdev/subjects/angular/README.md

 $> ng generate class models/joke-response
 ```

+This generates a new model file in `src/app/models/joke-response.ts`.
-Update the generated model to reflect the **structure** of the API response.
+Update it to reflect the **structure** of the API response.
 Since it's a nested structure, we'll need **2 classes**:

 ```ts